Vegarderv/quizApp/Quiz-app/README.md

 ![Image of illustrative plan](Images/UserPlan.png)

-This illustrative plan is meant to represent the functunality of our app closer to its finishing stages.
-The red arrows point to a new 'stage' as a result of interactions with the visual representations.
+This illustrative plan is meant to represent the functunality of our app at its current stage.
+The colored arrows show how different stages occur as a result of interactions with the visual representations.
+As an example, with the correct password and username, the user can access the main page via the login button.

 **User stories:**